Grow Your Own: Cilantro

 December 14, 2015

-Scrumptious salsas, south of the border dishes, along with a variety of Asian and Indian delicacies give anyone numerous reasons to grow your own cilantro.
-Lots of recipes just aren’t the same without the unique zip of different parts of the cilantro plant.
-Admittedly, there isn’t any middle ground with this herb when it comes to taste buds.
-You either love it, or hate it.
-If you enjoy the flavor, you can’t beat the just-picked vivaciousness it adds to cuisine.
-While it is available dried, cilantro is at its divine best freshly snipped from the plant.
-Within hours of being cut, fresh cilantro loses a great deal of flavor, so if you’re purchasing it by the bunch in the produce aisle, you’re already missing out on a lot.
-It’s simple to keep a never ending supply on hand at home.
+While it is available dried, cilantro tastes best freshly snipped from the plant.
+Within hours of being cut, fresh cilantro loses a great deal of flavor, so if you’re purchasing it by the bunch in the produce aisle, you’re already missing out.
+It’s simple to keep a never-ending supply on hand at home.

-It is known to be high in antioxidants, and has antibacterial, antifungal, and anti-inflammatory properties, and has shown excellent results in treating diabetes where it lowers the blood sugar.
+High in antioxidants, cilantro also has antibacterial, antifungal, and anti-inflammatory properties, and has shown excellent results in treating diabetes because it lowers the blood sugar.

 SEED VARIETIES & CROP PLANNING

-quickly bolt and turn into coriander.
-As soon as the plant begins to form flowering stems, the sought after flavor of cilantro is ruined, as the leaves become bitter tasting.
-This makes indoor
+Growing cilantro outdoors can be challenging, as intense heat causes the plant to bolt and turn into coriander.
+As soon as the plant begins to form flowering stems, the flavor of cilantro is ruined, as the leaves become bitter tasting.

-All varieties of cilantro/coriander mature to about 60 cm (2 ft) tall at flowering, so be sure to have ample height for lighting adjustment as they grow.
+All varieties of cilantro/coriander mature to about 60 cm (2 ft) tall at flowering.
+Be sure to have ample height for lighting adjustment as they grow.

 SOWING & GROWING INFO